mplanchard/cuid-rust/crates/cuid1/README.md

 - `cuid1` is a k-sortable ID that is extremely fast to generate with very good randomness properties

+Note that the [cuid] crate is also available, and provides access to both the `cuid1` and `cuid2` algorithms.

 **NOTE:** It is the position of the original authors of CUID that `cuid1` is "insecure" due to its being k-sortable and potentially exposing information about generation order and/or time of